-Effective January 1, 2021, all new IBEW Employees hired on or after January 1, 2014 will be eligible to participate in this Plan and will receive a plan contribution by Metro of 2% of their base wage amount with no employee contribution required.
-In addition, Metro will match 50% of any amount voluntarily contributed by the employee to this Plan up to a maximum of 2% of an eligible employee's wages.
-Any voluntary contribution by the employee above 2% will not be matched by Metro.
+Effective January 1, 2021, Employees hired on or after January 1, 2014 will participate in the NEBF pension plan with Metro contributing 3% of the employee's gross wages.
+Metro will also contribute 2% of the employee's base wage amount to the 401(k) Plan.
+In addition, Metro will also match 50% of any amount voluntarily contributed by the employee to this Plan up to a maximum of 5% of the employee's base wage amount.
+Any voluntary contribution by the employee above the 5% will not be matched by Metro.

-2. Effective January 1, 2021, the forth paragraph of Section 4.2(a) is deleted and replaced with the following:
+2. Effective January 1, 2021, the fourth paragraph of Section 4.2(a) is deleted and replaced with the following: